FenchsApps/FenchsApps/README.md

 ### About me

-I'm a Full Stack Developer from Russia.
+I'm a Frontend Developer from Russia.
 For fun, I make all sorts of utilities that will be useful when working with GNU/Linux distributions

 ### :hammer_and_wrench: Languages and Tools :